saeyeonn/saeyeonn/README.md

 #### I'm 42 SEOUL 8th Cardet.
 #### I'm the deputy head of the IT department of the SeoulTech Total Student Council.
-#### I am working as a Backend Developer of the SeoulTech Total Student Council App Development TF.
+#### m working as a Backend Developer of the SeoulTech Total Student Council App Development TF.

 <br>
 <br>